Things to keep in mind before creating a new bug report

 Visual bugs (UI)

-- Visual bugs that are stationary are often easy to display with a screenshot which highlights the problematic behaviour
+- Visual bugs that are stationary are often easy to display with a screenshot which highlights the problematic behavior

 For issues that are to do with how the application functions, we require two attachments with every bug report.

 - Video has to be in .mp4 format and under 10mb and with a minimum resolution of 720p

 - Make the video as short as possible, but make sure to include important reproducing steps (e.g, if the issue is not related to logging in, do not include logging in in the video).